Monorepo Management

 │ │ ├── slides.md

-│ │ └── package.json # Uses catalog: dependencies
+│ │ └── package.json # Uses catalog: and workspace: dependencies

 │ ├── product-launch/